brad-mortensen/rails-mini-course-sprint1-mod3-student--starter/SOLUTIONS.md

    - List each action by its name
    - Explain which HTTP verbs pair with each action
-   - Write a short sentence for each action that summarizes what it does index, show, new, and edit.
-So, create, update, and destroy
+   - Write a short sentence for each action that summarizes what it does index, show, new, edit, create, update, and destroy

 ### Creating Users via Rails Console